delta-io/connectors/flink/README.md

 ## Known issues:

-- (As of 0.4.0) Due to a dependency conflict with some Apache Flink packages, it may be necessary to shade classes from `org.apache.flink.streaming.api.functions.sink.filesystem` package when producing a fat-jar with a Flink job that uses this connector before deploying it to a Flink cluster.
+- (0.4.x) Due to a dependency conflict with some Apache Flink packages, it may be necessary to shade classes from `org.apache.flink.streaming.api.functions.sink.filesystem` package when producing a fat-jar with a Flink job that uses this connector before deploying it to a Flink cluster.